Staff Reduction in Force UPPS No. 04.04.14

 04. SELECTION CRITERIA OF EMPLOYEES FOR RIF

-04.02 Management will designate positions subject to the RIF except for positions with the same job title, same supervisor, in the same organizational unit.
+04.02 Management will designate positions subject to the RIF except as provided below for positions with the same job title, same supervisor, in the same organizational unit.

 b. years of service at the university.

-The university will quantify these two criteria by a numerical score as noted below.
+The university will quantify these two criteria by using the numerical scores in the example noted below.
 Employees will receive a score for each criterion, with the employees scoring the lowest combined score being separated.

 Example: Assignment of numerical score by criteria